Office of Public Health Emergency Preparedness

-The Office of Public Health Emergency Preparedness (OPHEP) is responsible for leading the Erie County Department of Health to effectively prepare for, respond to, and recover from a public health emergency caused by a natural or manmade disaster.
-The Office of Public Health Emergency Preparedness is located in the Division of Emergency Medical Services and works closely with Emergency Services, other County Departments, Health Care Partners and community agencies to:
+The Office of Public Health Emergency Preparedness (PHEP) provides leadership to effectively prepare for, respond to, and recover from a public health emergency, caused by either a natural or manmade disaster.
+The Office of Public Health Emergency Preparedness is located in the Division of Emergency Medical Services.
+We work closely with Emergency Services, other County Departments, Health Care Partners and community agencies.

 Isolation and Quarantine: In a public health emergency caused by an infectious disease the Office of Public Health Emergency Preparedness will coordinate activities that will stop or limit the spread of disease.